WHTang12/4101Group3/README.md

 The analysis uses the interaction-weighted (IW) Difference-in-Differences estimator developed by Sun & Abraham (2021), implemented via the ```sunab()``` function in the ```fixest``` package.

-## 3. Imputation-Based DiD Estimator
+## 3. BJS Imputation-Based DiD Estimator

 The R script Final Imputation Code.R (located in the src folder) runs the imputation-based Difference-in-Differences estimator using ```did_imputation()```.
 Event-study and average treatment effects (ATTs) are estimated as follows: